thadguidry/respec/ReSpec-Editor's-Guide.md

 Every specification must have some editors (at least one) and may have some authors (and maybe some former editors/authors also).

 Editors are the people in charge of the document.
 Authors are people who produced substantial contributions, but did not manage the document per se.
-Most of the time authors are not specified, but that practice varies between groups (it was more common in [W3C XGs](https://www.w3.org/2005/Incubator/about.html) for instance, or sometimes the whole group is mentioned to get academic credit).
-Here is an example of specifying two editors and one author (with the surrounding document clipped for readability):
+Most of the time authors are not specified, but that practice varies between groups:

 ```js "example": "Specifying editors and authors."
 var respecConfig = {